ramaseshan/ramaseshan.github.io/content/2015-04-02-IT-company-working-in-remote-village-and-why-i-work-there.markdown

 layout: post
 title: IT life and a remote village
 modified:
-categories: Life
+category: Life
 description: "What is an IT company doing in a rural place.
 The company I work for."
 tags: [life,thoughts,work,rural_working]
 comments:
 share:
 date: 2015-08-15T00:04:26-04:00
 ---
 Everybody has dreams in life.

 ### Part 1 : History